Marion-Lea Jamieson is a printmaker, painter and sculptor from Vancouver, British Columbia, Canada

 Even more on Painting

-These posts are an effort to understand how painting has become a suspect art form, freighted with assumptions of its strong & irredeemable connection to everything that was wrong with art before the post-modern revolution.
-These posts are also an attempt to come to term with my own passionate attachment to what in current “discourse” is referred to in a derogatory way as modernist painting.
+This and other posts are an effort to understand how painting has become a suspect art form, freighted with assumptions of its strong & irredeemable connection to everything that was wrong with art before the post-modern revolution.
+They are also an attempt to come to term with my own attachment to what is currently referred to in a derogatory way as Modernist painting.

 The Market Monster

-The first is, of course, that the standard for gauging excellence in art is the marketplace.
-The post , On Theories of Art ended with the comment, “Perhaps the assumption of objectivity in art is clearly unattainable because art is about feelings rather than reason, but feels the need to be justified by some form of reason other than marketability. it’s a quandry.”
-As in all aspects of life in a capitalist oligarchy, the market has poisoned relations between artists and their work and artists and viewers.
+The problem is, of course, that the standard for gauging excellence in art is the marketplace.
+A previous post, On Theories of Art, ended with the comment, “Perhaps the assumption of objectivity in art is clearly unattainable because art is about feelings rather than reason, but feels the need to be justified by some form of reason other than marketability.
+It’s a quandry.”
+As in all aspects of life in a capitalist society, the market has skewed relations between artists and their work and between artists and viewers.

-Though written in 1975, Rosenberg’s Art on the Edge, many of his ideas remain highly relevant. cannot be overemphasized.
-Rosenberg calls the influence of the marketplace on the direction of contemporary art a “…a process of transformation whose end is not in sight” (1) and over 40 years later, this transformation continues to mutate.
+Though written in 1975, Harold Rosenberg’s Art on the Edge, contains many ideas that remain highly relevant.
+Rosenberg calls the influence of the marketplace on the direction of contemporary art “…a process of transformation whose end is not in sight” (p.8) and over 40 years later, this transformation continues to mutate.
 For an artist, alternatives to the market are either art-as-criticism, (parody, irony, subversion) or making art for oneself.
-The irony is that the mode of ironic, subversive, parodies of art has been absorbed by the state so that institutions of contemporary culture sponsor shows that that will make them seem opposed to themselves.
-“To create the illusion of an adversary force, everything that has been overthrown must be overthrown again and again”.
-(2)
+The irony is that ironic, subversive, parodies of art have been absorbed by the establishment so that they happily sponsor shows that are opposed to them.
+“To create the illusion of an adversary force, everything that has been overthrown must be overthrown again and again”. (p.90)

 This relates to a discussion in the previous post describing the current epoch as not a changing culture but a culture of change.
 The ideology of constant change has, like the end of history, eliminated real change.
-It’s Groundhog Day.
+I’m exploring the possibility that it is not going to be possible to get art out from under the market’s perverse influences through renunciation of artistic sins that went before.
+It seems naive to believe that one art form or another can have an effect on a pervasive economic system that manipulates every aspect of life.

 You might be interested in …